What is my Service Program obligation?

 All school families are required to fulfill at least one Service Program job per school year.
 Only approved service jobs fulfill the requirement.

-Any family unable to fulfill their service obligation incurs a fee of $1,000.
+Any family unable to fulfill their service obligation will be charged the $2,000 opt out fee.

 We have our greatest need for help during the day while the students are here at school.
 Your help during the school day improves our safety, enriches our classrooms, and enhances the overall experience at school.